Open Source Your Knowledge, Become a Contributor

 When you must guarantee that a resource:

-- is updated by the instance that accessed it
+- is updated by the object that accessed it

 This is what an interface for the single access implementation looks like.
 The

 <T> is a generics notation, that allows specifying to TypeScript what the actual object's type is, and also points out that this will work for any object.
 If you're not familiar with generics, have a look at the TypeScript's Generics documentation.